The local-global conjecture for scheduling with non-linear cost

 \section{Our contribution}

-Some of the previously proposed sufficient conditions for $i\prec_g j$ were ad-hoc, some used more involved functional analysis, but none were also necessary in generality.
-This situation created the need for a unified precise characterization of $i\prec_g j$, that would hold in all cases.
+All previously proposed sufficient conditions for ensuring that $i\prec_g j$ were rather ad-hoc, and are much stronger than what seems to be necessary.
+So this motivated our main goal of obtaining a precise characterization of $i\prec_g j$, for each value $\beta>0$.

-In contrast the condition $i\prec_\ell j$ is fairly easy to characterize, using standard functional analysis, as has been described in the past by \citet{HohnJacobs:12:Experimental-analytical-quadratic-penalty-function} for $\beta=2$.
-This characterization holds in fact for any value of $\beta$ and for completeness we describe it in section~\ref{sec:local}.
+In contrast the condition $i\prec_\ell j$ is fairly easy to characterize, using simple algebra, as has been described in the past by \citet{HohnJacobs:12:Experimental-analytical-quadratic-penalty-function} for $\beta=2$.
+This characterization holds in fact for any value of $\beta$ and for completeness we describe it in Section~\ref{sec:local}.

-As $i\prec_g j$ implies $i\prec_\ell j$, the strongest condition we could hope for a characterization of $i \prec_g j$ is precisely $i\prec_\ell j$.
-It would give to a local exchange property a broader impact on the structure of optimal schedules, and have a strong implication on the effect of non-local exchanges.
+As $i\prec_g j$ trivially implies $i\prec_\ell j$, the strongest (best) possible result one could hope for is that $i \prec_g j$ occurs precisely when $i\prec_\ell j$.
+If true, this would give to a local exchange property a broader impact on the structure of optimal schedules, and have a strong implication on the effect of non-local exchanges.